flisanp/ms1-ceramic-studio/README.md

 #### Design
 I wanted the site to be easy navigated with a clean and minimalistic design.
 The colors I’ve used for the project is a light grey, #777777, and a warm terracotta, #E2725B.
 I chose these colors because they are easy to read on screen and also the two most common colors on clay that’s used for pottery which gives the site an earthy tone and a thought through theme.
 The images used throughout the site is carefully choosen and is of great importence to showcase the ceramist work and to give a feeling about who she is.
-The photos of her work is all uniform in their apparence which gives a professional touch to the site.
-The photos of the ceramist herself on the about page and contact page has more of a personal character which gives the site a warm and welcoming feeling.
+The photos of her work is unified in their visual apparence to give a professional touch to the site.
+The photos of the ceramist on the about page and contact page is ment to be more personalized.
 The hero image on the landing page gives a calm first impression and also shows the skills of the ceramist.
 All images sourced via [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).

 #### Wireframes